nesi/support-docs/docs/Scientific_Computing/Supported_Applications/BLAST.md

 ## Multiple threads and local database copy

-For jobs which need more than 24 CPU-hours, eg: those that use large databases (\> 10 GB) or large amounts of query sequence (\> 1 GB), or slow BLAST searches such as classic *blastn* (`#!['bash']blastn -task blastn`).
+For jobs which need more than 24 CPU-hours, eg: those that use large databases (&gt; 10 GB) or large amounts of query sequence (&gt; 1 GB), or slow BLAST searches such as classic *blastn* (`#!['bash']blastn -task blastn`).

-This script copies the BLAST database into the per-job temporary directory \$TMPDIR before starting the search.
+This script copies the BLAST database into the per-job temporary directory $TMPDIR before starting the search.
 Since compute nodes do not have local disks, this database copy is in memory, and so must be allowed for in the memory requested by the job.
 As of mid 2021 that is 125 GB for the *nt* database, 124 GB for *refseq\_protein. *